minetest/minetest/doc/client_lua_api.md

 [CSS Color Module Level 4](http://dev.w3.org/csswg/css-color/#named-colors).
 To specify the value of the alpha channel, append `#AA` to the end of the color name (e.g. `colorname#08`).
-For named colors the hexadecimal string representing the alpha value must (always) be two hexadecima
+For named colors the hexadecimal string representing the alpha value must (always) be two hexadecimal digits.